Bhargavi-ng/Migration_and_Housing/README.md

 ## Machine Learning Model
 We will use two machine learning model for this analysis:

 1) A linear regression model will regress percentage house price changes for counties in the US over 2015-19 against population change in those countries during the same period.
 The linear regression model tests the null hypothesis that population growth drives up real estate prices.
 The ML model will take data from the provisional database as noted below.
 We will assess the quality of the model using R squared  and other metrics.
+We will take the following steps for the linear regression model:

 **Processing [House Price Index for all counties](https://github.com/hishamdewan/Migration_and_Housing/blob/main/Resources/GeoFRED_All-Transactions_House_Price_Index_by_County_Index.xlsx):**